 I have donated some of my music equipment to Starchild Charity, which is a Scottish charity which aims to provide help to orphans in Uganda and to make art and music accessible to them.
 The charity recently opened the Starchild School for Creative Arts.

 Today I have donated 450 copies of my CD album Ocean Splendour to Sail 4 Cancer, which is a charity based in Berkshire which aims to provide sailing and other water-based respite opportunities for cancer patients, their families and those who have suffered recent bereavement in the hope that their quality of life may be improved.
-They also aim to raise significant funds for cancer treatment, care and research through the organisation of high profile sailing events.
+They also aim to raise significant funds for cancer treatment, care and research through the organization of high profile sailing events.

 I have also donated over 400 copies of my CD album A Calm Light to The Leanne Baker Trust.
 The aim of the charity is to be able to guide those that suffer with depression to the support available and increase awareness surrounding the stigma of mental health.